-What is Tested in a Drug Test?
+What Drugs are Tested in a Drug Test?

 Often in the drug testing world, tests are ordered without companies, courts, or people knowing what is tested.
 And with the most popular options being the 5, 10 and 12 panel tests, we are here to demystify exactly what is tested in each type of drug test.